austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 </details>

-Information gathering - detail rustscan for target 10.200.107.33:
+Once we identify the host, we perform a detail rustscan - in this case, the target of host which is alive is 10.200.107.33:

 <details><summary>rustscan result</summary>